Pgoel95/Electrical-vehicle-insights/README.md

 # Key Observations
 - The high count of electric vehicles highlights the significant adoption of electric vehicles within Washington State.This also indicates a strong market presence and a robust infrastructure supporting EV ownership.
+- The average range suggests that while electric vehicles are suitable for daily commuting and short trips, they might face limitations for longer journeys, without access to charging infrastructure.
+This highlights the importance of expanding charging stations and infrastructure to support the growing adoption of electric vehicles.